minwal/adx-cosmos-hol/README.md

 Analytical solutions can be built in mutiple ways using different azure services, this lab describes one of the possible scenarios.
 Similar outcomes can be achieved using other azure services which are not covered in this lab.

 ## Overview
-Near real-time analysis provides the ability to analyze data without impacting the OLTP system.
-Few examples to understand its value proposition for business growth like promotions in ecommerce system as soon as user checks out, identify customer behaviour trends, fraudulent activities, response to promotions etc.<br>
+The idea behind near real-time analytical solution is to provide the ability to analyze data without impacting the OLTP system.
+To understand its value proposition for business growth, let us take few examples - ability to provide promotions in ecommerce system as soon as user checks out, identify customer behaviour trends, fraudulent activities, monitoring in manufacturing industry to prevent negative consequences etc are all such scenarios which are possible with this solution.<br>
 With ADX, you get the ability to query fast-flowing data without having to wait until the data is ingested into a data warehouse, but at the same time without affecting the OLTP system's performance.

-In this lab you will build the solution architecture as shown below where you will simulate and insert the transactions from an ecommerce system to Cosmos DB.
+In this lab you will build the solution architecture as shown below.
+You will simulate and insert the transactions from an ecommerce system to Cosmos DB.
 Push every change in near real-time to ADX using Azure functions triggered by Cosmos DB change feed and event hub.
-Idea is to use Cosmos DB as an opeartional hot store, ADX as an analytical warm store and Azure storage as a cold store for archival or long term storage purposes.
-This architecture focuses on the below shown solution only to build a sample but it can be changed depending on requirements, for example, to push data from ADX to DW for enriching the data with historical data from other sources, modelling and reporting purposes.
+Idea is to use Cosmos DB as an opeartional hot store, ADX as an analytical warm store and Azure storage as a cold store e.g. Cosmos DB can store data for a day or so, ADX can store it for 1-2 years, anything beyond that is not queried frequently can be stored on azure storage.
 ![](images/RefArch.png)

 ## Key advantages of this architecture